Sports support

 Human Resources Department

-Joined the company in 2024.
-Joined the team from the Pearls Junior Team.
-In her third year in high school, she represented Japan in the U18 Women's National Team that was 2nd place in the Global Youth Sevens tournament held in New Zealand.
-With top class speed and youthful energy as the youngest player in the team, she aims for the team be the best in Japan in both the rugby 7‘s and rugby 15’s tournaments.
+Joined the company in 2024 after coming through the PEARLS junior team.
+In her third year of high school, she represented Japan as a member of the U18 Women’s National Team and finished as runner up at the Global Youth Sevens, an international tournament held in New Zealand.
+With top class speed and the energy of the team’s youngest player, she is aiming to earn selection for the Japan national team and help the team become No. 1 in Japan in both sevens and fifteens.

 Player